devTestVK/github-slideshow/_posts/0000-01-02-devTestVK.md

 ---
 layout: slide
 title: "Welcome to our second slide!"
+title: "wswswwww"
+title: "wswswwww"
+title: "wswswwww"
+title: "wswswwww"
 ---
-Your text
+Youfr text
-Use the left arrow to go back!
+Use the left arrowf to go back!